Duet3D/wiki-content/User_manual/Machine_configuration/Configuring_RepRapFirmware_for_a_Robot_printer.md

 * theta rotation by Z axis, added to the variable theta angle
 * a is the shortest distance between Z and former Z axis.
 If alpha is 0, +-90 or +-180 degrees, the distance is the arm length
 * alpha is the X axis rotation
+* the internally used ytr and yrot values are set to 0.0 each

 Extended set with addition Y parameters:
 **Dn:d:theta:ytr:yrot:a:alpha**